viktorvoltz/theming/README.md

 theming depends on `provider` and `shared_preference` for state management and data retention respectively.

 theming solves the issue of **loading a default theme** on the app startup before fetching last theme state from shared pref.
-After seeing this issue from in two public articles, i decided to give it a try :shipit:
+After seeing this issue in two public articles, i decided to give it a try :shipit:

 ## key code